Cesis Latvia: a beautiful medieval town

 Where to sleep in Cesis

-If you have your own transport you might want to consider staying in one of the elegant and ancient manor houses around Cesis.
-The Karlamuiza Country Hotel is a wonderful place to stay surrounded by the beautiful naturee of Gauja National Park.
+Manor houses: If you have your own transport you might want to consider staying in one of the elegant and ancient manor houses around Cesis.
+The Karlamuiza Country Hotel is a wonderful place to stay surrounded by the beautiful nature of Gauja National Park.

 How to get there